NathanQuayle/visual-ticks/README.md

 ![Multiple configurations](./readme/many-configs.gif)

-Tabs can be toggled to only show whilst on specific tabs.
+Configurations can be toggled to only show whilst on a specific tab.

 ![Tab specific](./readme/tab-only-mode.gif)